-Restrictions to Reception Conditions 1. • on conditions to asylum seekers in the following stages of the asy /lum procedure?
-Regular procedure Yes 🗌 Reduced material conditions 🗌 No Dublin procedure Yes 🗍 Reduced material conditions 🗍 No Admissibility procedure Yes 🔲 Reduced material conditions 🗍 No Border procedure Yes Reduced material conditions No First appeal Yes Reduced material conditions No Onward appeal Yes Reduced material conditions No Subsequent application Yes Reduced material conditions No 2. at only asylum seekers who lack resources are entitled to materia al reception conditions?
-Yes 🗌 No
+1 Reception Conditions asylum seekers in the following stages of ١. the asylum proc · · · · · · · · · · · · · · · · · · · on conditions to asylum seekers in the following stages of Regular procedure Reduced material conditions No Dublin p rocedure Reduced material conditions \( \subseteq \text{No} \) bility procedure Reduced material conditions No Border p procedure Reduced material conditions \( \subseteq \text{No} \) First app peal Reduced material conditions No Onward appeal Reduced material conditions \( \bigcup \) No Subsequ uent application ⊠ Yes □ Reduced material conditions 2.
+Is there a require nt only asylum se ⊠ Yes eekers who lack resources are entitled to

-Article 30 of the Asylum Law provides that "applicants for international protection, in the case they lack of own financial means, will be provided with needed shelter and social services in order to ensure the satisfaction of their basic needs".
+Article 30 of the Asylum Act provides that "applicants for international protection, in the case they lack of own financial means, will be provided with needed shelter and social services in order to ensure the satisfaction of their basic needs".
 The system has an integral character which assists the applicant/beneficiary from the time of the submission of the application for asylum until the completion of the integration process.